papri24majumder/papri24majumder/README.md

 - 👋 Hi, I’m Papri Majumder
 - 👀 I’m interested in Web Development and Python Development
 - 🌱 I’m currently learning ReactJs
-- 💞️ I’m looking to collaborate on web development or python project
+- 💞️ I’m looking to collaborate on web development or Python project
 - 📫 To reach me send an email to majumderpapri2411@mail.com

 <!---